Who Are We?

 Stéphane Thompson-Walde handles the assets of the organisation.

-Her previous experience includes the management of a significant art business in Paris and training of senior diplomats in Washington DC.
+Her previous experience includes the management of a significant art business in Paris and training of diplomats in Washington DC.

 Stuart Wilson oversees the general administration of the ISRF’s operations.
 He supports the Director of Research in the implementation of the Foundation’s funding strategy and activities, and is the first point of contact for all general enquiries.